awsdocs/amazon-dynamodb-developer-guide/doc_source/SecondaryIndexes.md

 If you want to create more than one table with secondary indexes, you must do so sequentially\.
 For example, you would create the first table and wait for it to become `ACTIVE`, create the next table and wait for it to become `ACTIVE`, and so on\.
 If you attempt to concurrently create more than one table with a secondary index, DynamoDB will return a `LimitExceededException`\.

 For each secondary index, you must specify the following:
 + The type of index to be created – either a global secondary index or a local secondary index\.
 + A name for the index\.
 The naming rules for indexes are the same as those for tables, as listed in [Limits in DynamoDB](Limits.md)\.
 The name must be unique for the base table it is associated with, but you can use the same name for indexes that are associated with different base tables\.
 + The key schema for the index\.
 Every attribute in the index key schema must be a top\-level attribute of type String, Number, or Binary\.
 Other data types, including documents and sets, are not allowed\.
 Other requirements for the key schema depend on the type of index:
   + For a global secondary index, the partition key can be any scalar attribute of the base table\.
 A sort key is optional, and it too can be any scalar attribute of the base table\.
   + For a local secondary index, the partition key must be the same as the base table's partition key, and the sort key must be a non\-key base table attribute\.
 + Additional attributes, if any, to project from the base table into the index\.
 These attributes are in addition to the table's key attributes, which are automatically projected into every index\.
 You can project attributes of any data type, including scalars, documents, and sets\.
 + The provisioned throughput settings for the index, if necessary:
   + For a global secondary index, you must specify read and write capacity unit settings\.
 These provisioned throughput settings are independent of the base table's settings\.
   + For a local secondary index, you do not need to specify read and write capacity unit settings\.
 Any read and write operations on a local secondary index draw from the provisioned throughput settings of its base table\.

 For maximum query flexibility, you can create up to 5 global secondary indexes and up to 5 local secondary indexes per table\.
+Refer to the design guidance for GSI overloading for examples that show how you can satisfy multiple application access patterns with the limited number of GSIs\.

 To get a detailed listing of secondary indexes on a table, use the `DescribeTable` operation\. `DescribeTable` will return the name, storage size and item counts for every secondary index on the table\.
 These values are not updated in real time, but they are refreshed approximately every six hours\.